 If you can meet the requirements without being what most people would consider a genuine day trader, why are the rules set up the way they are, and why do they even exist in the first place?
 The short answer is to limit excessive trading, but the longer answer requires looking at the history of the PDT rules, which we’ll do next.

 History of the PDT Rules

 The term “pattern day trader” was adopted in the 2001 Day-Trading Margin Requirements.
 Before the adoption of these requirements, the PDT rules did not exist.

 The goal of these rules was to curb the level of risky day trading.
-Compared to many other long-term investments, day trading comes with a considerable amount of risk.
+Compared to many other long-term investments, day trading comes with considerable risk.
 The SEC wanted to limit the number of traders taking on an inappropriately high level of risk.
-But creating rules around risk is tricky since an appropriate level depends on many factors (age, income, investment knowledge and experience, etc.).
+But creating rules around risk is tricky since an appropriate level depends on many factors (age, income, investment knowledge, experience, etc.).
 There’s no perfect way to create rules applicable to everyone that appropriately gauges the level of risk a trader can handle.

 This is why the $25,000 account requirement exists.
 The SEC believes that those with less than $25,000 in an account cannot take on the risks of day trading.